metahashorg/crypt_example_php/README.md

 For `crypt_example_bin.php`
 1) open the folder with `crypt_example_bin.php` script
 2) install `ext-mhcrypto`.
-For more details about install `ext-mhcrypto`, please see [https://github.com/metahashorg/php-mhcrypto](https://github.com/metahashorg/php-mhcrypto).
+For more details about installing `ext-mhcrypto`, please see [https://github.com/metahashorg/php-mhcrypto](https://github.com/metahashorg/php-mhcrypto).
 3) create the folder `data` and set Read and Write permissions (unix chmod 0777)

 ## Usage